-Likewise, the next ingredient—wheat beer—also speaks to Jefferson’s agrarian interests as well as his cloudy state of mind and tendency to mask his thoughts, even to the point of self-delusion.
+Likewise, the next ingredient in this Thomas Jefferson cocktail—wheat beer—also speaks to his agrarian interests as well as his cloudy state of mind and tendency to mask his thoughts, even to the point of self-delusion.

 Most obviously, what of his famous phrases that “all men are created equal” and entitled to “life, liberty, and the pursuit of happiness” when he was unwilling and unable to confront the realities of slavery throughout his lifetime?

-Finally, finish the cocktail with a few crimson drops of Angostura bitters, a reminder of Jefferson’s comment that “the tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.”
+Finally, finish off this Thomas Jefferson cocktail with a few crimson drops of Angostura bitters, a reminder of Jefferson’s comment that “the tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.”